 - Stationary Boss: It stays immobile the whole fight.

-- As of Supply Drop update, it can turn redder; in Challenge Mode there's a special modifier called "Dragun Rage" which makes all of its attacks much more difficult to manage from the get go, and getting hit temporarily drops your health to half a heart.
+- As of Supply Drop update, it can turn redder; in Challenge Mode, there's a special modifier called "Dragun Rage" which makes all of its attacks much more difficult to manage from the get-go, and getting hit temporarily drops your health to half a heart.

 - Defeat Means Friendship: When you meet him again in The Breach, he's not all that peeved about being a ghost, saying he made up with Manny on their debate.
 That being said, he occasionally shows up as a mini boss for recreational fights during runs.

 - Guide Dang It!: It's deceptively easy to miss him, considering that the keys to unlocking a fight with him are in the Noob Cave.
 You need to find a secret room by blanking in the right place — look for a cracked wall — and then picking up Ser Manuel's armor, then talk to the ghost proper.
 Only then will he be available for a fight.